Selvam-T/POS/Project/Documentation/product_management.md

 - The dialog starts hidden (neutral state).
 The form and sub-header become visible only after a mode is chosen.
 - Sub-header reflects the selected mode (Add New Product / Remove Product / Update Product).

+### Search row (Remove / Update)
+- In REMOVE and UPDATE / VIEW, a "Search by:" row appears between the sub-header and the form.
+- Left: `searchCodeLineEdit` (Enter Product Code) — scanner focus defaults here.
+- Middle: segmented toggle implemented via `QSlider#searchModeSlider` (0 = Code, 1 = Name).
+- Right: `searchNameComboBox` (editable, lists all products with `QCompleter`).
+- Behavior: Only one input is active at a time; default is Code.
+Selecting a Name populates the form by resolving its unique product code.
+Pressing Enter in the Code field triggers a lookup and populates details.

+### Frameless base dialog and shared styling
+- We are migrating menu dialogs to a shared frameless wrapper: `BaseMenuDialog`.
+- Base files:
+  - UI shell: `ui/base_menu_dialog.ui` (contains `#customTitleBar`, `#customCloseBtn`, `#customTitle`, and `contentContainer`).
+  - Class: `modules/menu/base_dialog.py` (frameless flags, drag-to-move, `set_title()`, `set_content(widget)`).
+- Current status:
+  - Vegetable dialog already uses `BaseMenuDialog` (proof-of-concept).
+  - Product dialog will be migrated next to ensure consistent title bar, margins, and spacing across all menus.
+- Global QSS: `assets/style.qss` already provides rules for `#customTitleBar` and `#customCloseBtn`; these apply uniformly to all dialogs using the base.

 ### Field enablement and behavior
 - Last updated is always read-only/disabled; it’s set automatically on ADD/UPDATE.
 - In REMOVE and UPDATE: